-This dialog is used to view (view mode) or edit (edit mode) data in buffer.
-Use arrow keys for select data for edit.
-The data in buffer outside of area where are located data for the selected chip are shown using gray background.
+This command is used to view (view mode) or edit (edit mode) data in buffer (for viewing in DUMP mode only).
+Use arrow keys for select the object for edit.
+Edited data are signified by color.

 You can use <F4> hot key also.